What is Black History Matters?

-- Start learning about Black Canadian History, pioneers of the North Shore through stories, songs and video.
-The length of the Grade 1 presentation may be reduced to accommodate their age.
+- Start learning about Black Canadian history, pioneers of the North Shore through stories, songs and videos.

-- Introduction of the timeline of Black Canadian History, more focus on the historical Canadian Pioneers and trailblazers through stories and video and an introduction to the Rights Revolution.
+- Introduction of the timeline of Black Canadian history with more focus on the historical Canadian pioneers and trailblazers through stories and video and an introduction of the Rights Revolution.

 Grades 6 & 7

-- Closer look at Vancouver’s Black History (Strathcona and Hogan’s Alley); the Rights Revolution and notable modern-day Black people.
+- A closer look at Vancouver’s Black history (Strathcona and Hogan’s Alley); the Rights Revolution and modern-day Black people.

 Can the school review the material in advance?

-Teachers are welcome to view the presentation with us before it’s shared with the students.
+Educators are welcome to view the presentation with us before it is shared with the students.
 Our team is very aware of how images can affect the young and take extreme care to include only materials that are age appropriate for each class.